tgherzog/wbg-catalog-manual/index.md

 # Access to Information Policy # {#A2I}

 Datasets are subject to the Bank's [Access to Information Policy][a2i].
 In principle, this means any data can be made publicly available as long as it is not subject to any of the exceptions listed in the A2I Policy.
+This section intends to offer a high level interpretation of how data needs to be treated by the policy, recognizing that the policy and guidance around releasing data are still evolving.

 The A2I Policy lists the following exceptions (see section 2A of the A2I policy):